whrc/ARTS/ARTS_main_dataset/README.md

     - Fix a minor error caused part of the BaseMapDate of the 'TLantz, University of Victoria' incorrect.

 - v.1.0.0
-    - The first official release of ARTS containing 25 data sets associated with the manuscript
+    - The first official release of ARTS containing 25 data sets associated with the manuscript, this is the same version submitted for the Arctic Data Center (https://doi.org/10.18739/A2PK0738B).

 - v.0.0.20-alpha
     - This is the pre-release that containing 18 data sets.